davidsneighbour/kollitsch.dev/README.md

 ## Advanced setup

-- To enable step debug logging for the Github Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
+- To enable step debug logging for the Github Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`

+## Netlify Setup

+- `npm i netlify-cli -g && netlify login`
+- `netlify --telemetry-disable`
+- `netlify init`
+- `netlify build`